krangiosdev/employee/README.md

 4) Custom Exception Handling
 5) Validation of Requests
 6) Unit Testing using Mockito
-7) The project has added support for Internalization i18
+7) The project has added support for Internationalization i18
 8) The project uses JPA repository and service layer

 #### The following endpoints are available after the start up: